 Our wholly owned subsidiary, Willis North America, entered into a credit agreement on July 22, 1998 with The Chase Manhattan Bank.
 The credit agreement, as amended, is comprised of a term loan facility of \$450 million under which portions of the loan mature on four different dates between 2005 and 2008 and a revolving credit facility of \$150 million.
 Willis North America borrowed the term loan portions of the credit agreement in full in November 1998 to refinance certain of our existing indebtedness incurred in connection with the tender offer for our predecessor.
 During 1999 and 2000, repayments totaling \$12 million and \$30 million, respectively, were made and, during the first quarter of 2001, we made additional repayments totaling \$22.5 million.
 As a consequence, we are ahead of our repayment schedule.
-At May 1, 2001, the outstanding balance on the term loans was \$385 million.
+As of October 29, 2001, the outstanding balance on the term loans was \$385 million.
 The next mandatory repayment under the facility is not due until 2005.
 The revolving credit portion is available for working capital requirements and general corporate purposes, subject to certain limitations.
-At May 1, 2001, the revolving credit facility remained undrawn.
+As of October 29, 2001, the revolving credit facility remained undrawn.

-On February 2, 1999, Willis North America issued \$550 million 9% senior subordinated notes, the proceeds from which were used to repay short-term facilities.
+On February 2, 1999, Willis North America issued \$550 million of 9% senior subordinated notes, the proceeds from which were used to repay short-term facilities.
 The notes mature on February 1, 2009 and interest is payable on the notes semi-annually on February 1 and August 1 of each year.
+Willis North America repurchased in the open market and retired \$99 million principal amount of the 9% senior subordinated notes during the second and third quarters of 2001.
+We used cash from operations to repurchase the notes.
+There was no material gain or loss from the repurchase.
+Total long-term debt outstanding as of September 30, 2001 was \$836 million, down from \$958 million as of December 31, 2000.